Key Takeaways:

 Employer Identification Number

-An Employer Identification Number (EIN), or Tax Identification Number is a unique number assigned to a business entity by the IRS for tax purposes and other business transactions.
+An Employer Identification Number (EIN), also known as a Tax Identification Number, is a unique number assigned by the IRS to a business entity for tax purposes and other financial transactions.
 It is used for filing tax returns, credit reporting, and serves as a form of identification for the entity during financial transactions.
 The following steps are required to obtain an EIN.

 Start a Business

-Before applying for an EIN, an organization, regardless of whether they are established for profit or non-profit, must be a viable business entity.
+Before applying for an EIN, an organization—whether established as a for-profit or nonprofit entity—must be legally registered as a business.
 Business owners are required to file business registration documentation which gives the business entity a legal status with the Secretary of State where the business is to operate.
 It's possible for any business to obtain an EIN, including businesses established with the owner's Social Security Number such as a sole proprietorship or S Corp.
 These businesses are eligible to obtain an EIN, but they are under no obligation to do so.
 However, business owners may opt for an EIN as it offers more privacy protection compared to a Social Security Number.

 Contact the IRS

-Once the business entity has been established legally and the appropriate documentation such as partnership agreements or articles of incorporation signed, the next step is to contact the IRS.
+Once the business entity has been legally established and the appropriate documentation, such as partnership agreements or articles of incorporation, has been signed, the next step is to contact the IRS.
 A business owner can apply for an EIN via:

 • Fax